Connect with others who understand.

 Written by Sarah Winfrey

-Hypersomnia and narcolepsy are sleep disorders.
-The two are often mistaken for each other because they’re characterized by the same main symptom: excessive daytime sleepiness (EDS).
-Even scientists have noted that certain types of narcolepsy look very similar to hypersomnia on some tests.
+Hypersomnia and narcolepsy are both sleep disorders that make people very tired during the day.
+Because of this shared symptom — excessive daytime sleepiness (EDS) — they’re often mistaken for each other.
+Even scientists have said that certain types of narcolepsy look very similar to hypersomnia on some tests.

 Despite their similarities, the two are different disorders.
 They have different symptoms and causes, and they’re sometimes treated differently.